MeesCode/DevBoard/README.md

 - make sure you have MySQL and node.js installed
 - make a folder called "uploads" in the public directory
 - make a folder called "tmp" in the root directory
-- change the database login credentials in the server.js file
+- change the database login credentials in the setup.js file
-- make sure the right port is used, also in the server.js file
+- make sure the right port is used, also in the setup.js file

  ```
 # npm install
 # npm start
 ```

-<h4>known bugs:</h4>
-greentexting and post linking work, but not as smooth as i'd like them to.